Cleanroom Software Engineering

 Stepwise Design: Specifications are transformed into designs and implementations in a stepwise process guided by the structure theorem that localizes functionality for verification at every step.

-Computational Verification: The R&K Hyperion System for software behavior computation can be employed to validate the programmed functionality of compiled binaries.
+Computational Verification: The RKCS Hyperion System for software behavior computation can be employed to validate the programmed functionality of compiled binaries.

 Human Verification: Computed verification is augmented by special team reviews that apply the correctness theorem to every structure in designs and implementations.